Hossam53/ocr-ai-app/Readme.md

 ```
 5. Ideally download the app ExpoGo from the app store then scan the QR code
 ## Known issues
-There is an issue with the image library only the camera works now.
+There are not any known issues at the moment